LiliyaSm/Fullstackopen2020-backend-4/README.md

 ### Node/Express backend of Blog list App

-Users can handle their blog posts: get posts, create new posts, after authentication delete them and update.
+Users can handle their blog posts: get posts,after authentication create new posts, update and delete them.

-**Authentication**: app uses JSON Web Token and password hashing.
+**Authentication**: Implemented using JSON Web Token and password hashing.

 **Database**: App uses MongoDB and Mongoose for object modeling.
 Base has two collections: Users and Blogs with reference to each other.

-**Testing**: Unit and Integration testing with using Jest and development environment.
+**Testing**: Unit and Integration testing uses Jest and development environment.